Radiocarbon dating of the Shroud of Turin: The 1986 Turin protocol

 [T]he Church must respond to the challenge of those who want it to stop the process, who would want us to show that the Church fears the science.
 We are faced with actual blackmail: unless we accept the conditions imposed by the laboratories, they will start a marketing campaign of accusations against the Church, which they will portray as scared of the truth and enemy of science. ...
 The pressure on the ecclesiastic authorities to accept the Turin protocol have almost approached illegality.

 The final protocol

 The proposed changes to the Turin protocol sparked another heated debate among scientists, and the sampling procedure was postponed.

-On April 17, 1988, ten years after the S.Tu.R.P. project had been initiated, British Museum scientific director Michael Tite published in Nature the "final" protocol:
+On April 17, 1988, ten years after the STURP had been initiated, British Museum scientific director Michael Tite published in Nature the "final" protocol: